omgnetwork/android-sdk/README.md

 ```

 Where:
 * `onSpecificEvent`: An event callback.
-This method will be called when any event regarding to the user is received.
+This method will be called when any event regarding the user is received.
 * `event`:  An object which is containing a raw response from the eWallet socket API.

 For more information can be found [here](https://github.com/omisego/ewallet/blob/develop/docs/websockets/ewallet_api.md).

-Additionally, you might want to control how you receive the event manually, we've also provide the `FilterStrategy` to control the event filtering mechanism.
+Additionally, you might want to control how you receive the event manually, we've also provided the `FilterStrategy` to control the event filtering mechanism.

 ### FilterStrategy
 `FilterStrategy` is a strategy that is used when receiving an event coming from the WebSocket server for filtering the events.